-Types of Ornamental Plaster and How to Identify Them
+Types of Ornamental & Decorative Plaster

 Ornamental plaster adds beauty and splendor to any space.
 Often cast, but sometimes run in-situ, ornamental plaster finishes have been popular across many different architectural movements.
 Often there is carryover been types of ornamentation and themes seen within the finished designs.
 Prior to the advancement of millwork technology, plaster was the only feasible means by which people could enrich their interior and exterior spaces.
 Colonial homes (in the Adams, federalist, and Georgian styles) have a specific palette of plaster techniques including crown molding, raised wall paneling, rounded corner detailing, chair rail, and base rail.
 Additional accenting was common around fireplaces, important doorways, and chandeliers.
 Second Empire and beaux-arts often required similar moldings, but on a much larger and far more complex scale.
 Here are some of the most common types and applications of ornamental plaster across a spectrum of building styles.